asiminah/asiminah.github.io/_pages/research.md

 nav: true
 ---

-My interests are in number theory and algebra, specifically, arithmetic geometry and algebraic number theory.
+My research interests are in arithmetic geometry and algebraic number theory.
+I am interested in studying elliptic curves and Galois representations.
 My advisor is [Álvaro Lozano-Robledo](https://alozano.clas.uconn.edu/).

 I am currently working on computing the proportion of sneaky primes for pairs of elliptic curves (both non-CM and CM) with [John Cullinan](http://faculty.bard.edu/cullinan/about.html) and [Gabrielle Scullard](https://science.psu.edu/math/people/gns49).

-This page is under construction.